LouieRichardson99/personal-site/src/content/blog/my-thoughts-on-artificial-intelligence-as-a-web-developer.md

 publishDate: 2023-04-02
 ---

+# My Thoughts on Artificial Intelligence as a Web Developer

 [Artificial intelligence (AI)](https://en.wikipedia.org/wiki/Artificial_intelligence) is going to transform the way we work; a tool that provides great efficiency benefits whilst being able to off load the mundane and repetitive tasks.

 Maybe I'm being too optimistic, but I don't believe that AI will steal _all_ our jobs, actually I believe it's going to create an abundance of new interesting and exciting jobs.